 Magical place!

-My first meeting with Francois Mitjavile and Château Tertre Roteboeuf occurred in May 1987, after I read wine-guru Robert Parker's superlatives about this small property in his "The Wine Advocate".
-Meeting the articulate and eloquent Francois Mitjavile and his wine surpassed all my expectations.
-The things he explained about soil, grape varieties, and vinification were so captivating to listen to that four hours flew away at rocket speed.
-His wine was so exquisite that I loved it at first sip!
+My first meeting with François Mitjavile and Château Tertre Roteboeuf took place in May 1987, following my reading of wine expert Robert Parker's glowing review of this small property in "The Wine Advocate".
+Meeting the articulate and eloquent François Mitjavile and tasting his wine exceeded all my expectations.
+His explanations about soil, grape varieties, and winemaking were so captivating that four hours flew by in no time.
+I fell in love with his exquisite wine from the very first sip!

-Francois Mitjavile took over Tertre Roteboeuf in 1978 from his father-in-law (Gilard family), and this vintage was the first one he made entirely by himself.
-Before that, he worked for two years at the famous Château Figeac and then spent several years at Tertre Roteboeuf to learn as much as possible about wine.
+François Mitjavile took over Tertre Roteboeuf from his father-in-law (the Gilard family) in 1978; the 1978 vintage was the first he made entirely by himself.
+Before that, he had worked for two years at the famous Château Figeac and then spent several years at Tertre Roteboeuf to learn as much as possible about winemaking.

-His breakthrough on the wine scene was the 1985 vintage.
-A new cult wine was born, and since then, the quality has improved, so Tertre Roteboeuf can easily compete with Premiers Grand Cru Classés in Saint-Émilion, the best 2.
-Crus Classés in Haut-Medoc, and even challenge First Growths.
+The 1985 vintage was the turning point for François Mitjavile on the wine scene.
+A new cult wine was born, and since then, the quality has continued to improve, allowing Tertre Roteboeuf to easily compete with Premiers Grand Cru Classés in Saint-Émilion, the best 2nd Crus Classés in Haut-Médoc, and even challenge First Growths.

 TERTRE ROTEBOEUF